LinusMolin98/1223/README.md

    - The game continues until you sink all the computer's ships.
    - A victory message is displayed once all ships are successfully sunk.

+## Additional Notes
+- This version of the game is designed for a simple text-based experience in the terminal.
+- Feel free to explore and enhance the code for additional features or improvements.

+## Credits
+- This Battleship game is a basic implementation inspired by the classic board game.
+- Developed by [Linus Molin].

+## What does the program do?
+- This Python application is a text-based implementation of the classic Battleship game.
+Users engage in a strategic naval battle with the computer, making guesses to sink the opponent's fleet.
+The game offers entertainment and a platform for users to test their strategic thinking skills.

+## Identifying errors and repairing them
+### Manual Testing Procedures
+- Input Validation: Manually test the game by entering valid and invalid row/column inputs during guesses.
+Ensure the game handles input errors gracefully.
+- Game Logic: Manually test different scenarios, including hitting ships, missing, and winning the game.
+Verify that the game provides accurate feedback.

+## Library software
+- This application uses standard Python libraries for basic functionality and does not rely on external libraries for graphical user interfaces.
+The game is a terminal-based experience, making it easily accessible to users without the need for additional software.